 About the project:

-The Pasture is a love story told as a horror film.
+Beauty and the Beast is a love story told as a horror film.
 It has the pulpy thrills of an elevated genre movie, with the charm of a classic fairy tale.
 Our film centers around a complex female protagonist and engages with themes of environmentalism and the healing power of love.
-The Pasture will be completely shot in Iceland, leveraging local connections for production support and stunning locations.
+Beauty and the Beast will be completely shot in Iceland, leveraging local connections for production support and stunning locations.

 Andrea Snaedal (“Belle”)